targetex logo

 2020-1.1.2-PIACI-KFI-2021-00274

-Diagnostic procedures based on quantitative polymerase chain reaction (qPCR) are complex, slow, require high equipment, use reagents, and require extensive practice.
+Diagnostic procedures based on quantitative polymerase chain reaction (qPCR) are complex, slow, require equipment, use reagents, and require extensive practice.
 Isothermal chain reaction (LAMP) is a DNA synthesis method in which the DNA strand is copied at a constant temperature (60-65˚C).

-Applying LAMP in diagnostic procedures, no cyclic change of temperature is required as in case of a “normal” PCR reaction test.
+Applying LAMP in diagnostic procedures, no cyclic change of temperature is required as in the case of a “normal” PCR test.
 The LAMP reaction can even be performed in a water bath.
 The resulting product can be detected by a color reaction: if there is a product, a color change is obtained, or in the case of a more sensitive method, a fluorescent dye can be used, which can be excited by blue light.
 Using one pathogen-specific oligonucleotide probe at a time, a ’yes / no’ response can be obtained in as little as 40-60 minutes.
 Such a measurement method has already been developed for the detection of several pathogens, such as coronavirus.
 During the execution of the project, we developed reagents that could reliably identify a virus or bacterium in less than 20 minutes, even in a district physician’s office, using the specificity of the polymerase reaction.

 Development of flagellin-based subunit vaccines against corona viruses